“Do you see that figure on the unicycle?” Our guide in Erfurt asked, “Do you know who that is?”

-Of course, I do… the man in the jester hat is Till Eulenspiegel, a figure of German storytelling for over 700 years.
+Of course, I do!
+The man in the jester hat is Till Eulenspiegel, a figure of German storytelling for over 700 years.
 But who was Till Eulenspiegel?
 A Jester, a prankster… someone who spoke truth to power.
-Over the years the stories mellowed a bit and were reworked as children’s tales (similar to the evolution of the Max and Moritz stories).
+Over the years, the stories mellowed a bit and morphed into children’s tales (similar to the evolution of the Max and Moritz stories).
 But the core remains.
 Till Eulenspiegel and his pranks are woven into Germany’s culture.

 Who Was Till Eulenspiegel?

-According to the stories, Till Euelenspiegel was a Jester who traveled around the Holy Roman Empire in the early 1300’s performing pranks.
-He goes from city to city putting the wealthy and powerful in their place with word games and scatological tricks.
-(I love the word scatological… it means that the guy makes a lot of poop jokes and pranks…ick.
-And truly, at least fifteen of the pranks have to do with excrement.)
+According to the stories, Till Euelenspiegel was a Jester who traveled around the Holy Roman Empire in the early 1300s performing pranks.
+He goes from city to city, putting the wealthy and powerful in their place with word games and scatological tricks.
+(I love the word scatological.
+It means that the guy makes a lot of poop jokes and pranks…ick.
+And indeed, at least fifteen of the pranks have to do with excrement.)
 His pranks are a way to challenge people to look at their faults.
 Many criticize social conditions.
-By playing the fool, and taking people specifically at their word, he picks apart what is said, and comes out winning.
+By playing the fool and taking people specifically at their word, he picks apart what is said and comes out winning.

-Most of the mockery is aimed at the social norms of the time… and tricks are played on those deemed immoral.
+Till mocks the social norms of his time and plays tricks on those he deems immoral- usually, those in power who set the rules but don’t live by them.
 However, in the end, those on the receiving end of the prank often seem to admire his clever wit, and many laugh along (although they are happy to see him GO!).

-What’s unusual, is that the stories about Till Eulenspiegel are so specific… with names and towns, it’s easy to believe that there was a person behind it all.
+What’s unusual is that the stories about Till Eulenspiegel are so specific, with names and towns, that it’s easy to believe that there was a person behind them all.

 Naarenliteratur / Jester Literature

 Stories of jesters or fools have been a part of literature for hundreds of years.
 The idea of Speaking Truth to Power, pointing out that the ‘Emperor has No Clothes’ is a familiar theme.
-It’s a way of humanizing those at the top, and reminding them that they are mortal.
+It’s a way of humanizing those at the top and reminding them that they are mortal.
 This character, the Jester, is the only one who can speak up without fear of reprisal.
-(Think about tricksters like Loki (Nordic Myth), Ananzi (Africa), Kitsune (Japan) the Jack tales… which came to Appalachia through England from Märchen… which is a thread to pull on another day).
-That same figure turns up in stories around the world, and in Germany, his name is Till Eulenspiegel.
+(Think about tricksters like Loki (Nordic Myth), Ananzi (Africa), Kitsune (Japan), and the Jack tales which came to Appalachia through England from Märchen.
+That is a thread to pull on another day).
+That same figure turns up in stories worldwide, and in Germany, his name is Till Eulenspiegel.

-Let’s leave the picking apart of the name to the scholars, and go on to the fun part… Till Eulenspiegel stories.
+Let’s leave the scholars to pick apart the names and go on to the fun part.
+Till Eulenspiegel stories.

 Till Eulenspiegel Stories

-The first Till Eulenspiegel tale, “How Till Eulenspiegel was Baptized Three Times in One Day” tells that he was born in the village of Kneitlingen in Saxony to parents Claus Eulenspiegel and Anna Wibeken.
-(The exact date is unknown but is presumed to be the early 1300s.)
+The first Till Eulenspiegel tale, “How Till Eulenspiegel was Baptized Three Times in One Day,” tells that he was born in the village of Kneitlingen in Saxony to parents Claus Eulenspiegel and Anna Wibeken.
+The exact date is unknown, but it is presumed to be the early 1300s.

-The first time by the Priest, the second time when his godmother, who was holding him fell into a creek getting them both wet and muddy (apparently a fine time was had in a tavern, and beer was flowing after the first baptism) and the third time at home, where he was given a warm bath.
-The moral in the children’s version- Having three baptisms is how Till learned to keep his head above water.
+The first time by the Priest, the second time when his godmother, who was holding him, fell into a creek, getting them both wet and muddy (apparently, a fine time was had in a tavern, and beer was flowing after the first baptism) and the third time at home, where he was given a warm bath.
+The moral in the children’s version is that Till learned to keep his head above water by having three baptisms.

-The early stories describe his life through childhood and young adulthood, where he searches for an occupation.
-He tries apprenticing to a baker (where he frustrates the baker by baking Monkeys and Owls), works for a Blacksmith (where he melted the tools together, and at the Tower Bugler (where he sounds the alarm intentionally at mealtime so he can steal the Count’s dinner).
+The early stories describe his life through childhood and young adulthood, during which time he searches for an occupation.
+He tries apprenticing to a baker (where he frustrates the baker by baking Monkeys and Owls), works for a Blacksmith (where he melts the tools together), and works at the Tower Bugler (where Till sounds the alarm intentionally at mealtime so he can steal the Count’s dinner).

 19. Till apprentices himself to a Baker

-In Brunswick a Baker asked Till what sort of Journeyman he was, and Till responded “I’m a baker’s boy”.
+In Brunswick, a Baker asked Till what sort of Journeyman he was, and Till responded, “I’m a baker’s boy.”
 So the baker put him to work.
-On the second night the baker told Till to bake all night, and he would return in the morning.
-Till asked what to bake?
-“You’re a baker’s boy, and you have to ask?
-What do you usually bake, Long tailed Monkeys and Owls!” and with that he left.
+On the second night, the baker told Till to bake all night, and he would return in the morning.
+Till asked what to bake and was told, “You’re a baker’s boy, and you have to ask?
+What do you usually bake, Long-tailed Monkeys and Owls!” and with that, he left.
 Till spent all night baking rolls in the shape of monkeys and owls.
-When the baker returned in the morning he was furious and forced Till to pay him for the dough.
-Till did, and then took his monkeys and owls away and sold them in front of the church since it was the night before St Nicholas Day.
+When the baker returned in the morning, he was furious and forced Till to pay him for the dough.
+Till did, then took his monkeys and owls away and sold them in front of the church since it was the night before St Nicholas Day.

-His travels take him all around the Holy Roman Empire, mostly in Northern Germany, but also into Bohemia and northern Italy (which was then part of the HRE).
+His travels took him all around the Holy Roman Empire, mostly in northern Germany but also into Bohemia and northern Italy (which was then part of the HRE).
 Bamberg, Berlin, Erfurt, Nürnberg, Hamburg.
-He even met the King of Denmark…and somehow convinced him to pay for golden shoes for his horse.
+He even met the King of Denmark and somehow convinced him to pay for golden shoes for his horse.

 23. How the King of Denmark paid for Till Eulenspiegel’s Golden Horseshoes